 Even within a family, the same loss will affect individuals differently.
 It would be useless to compare my grief to my sisters; her worldview is different, her support system is different, and her feelings towards death and dying are not the same.
 I live with a lot of regrets, does she?
 She has nightmares about my mother, do I?
 Although I can probably identify and relate to aspects of her pain, I can never fully understand it.

 Grief is the loss of something we love and at its core, it is complex, complicated, and sneaky.
+It is something that stays with us forever.
 Its depth, its trajectory, and its timing are often unpredictable and surprising.
-We are limited in our ability to truly understand another’s grief because most of us have yet to fully understand our own.
+We are limited in our ability to truly understand another's grief because most of us have yet to fully understand our own.
 What we do have in common, is the experience of a broken heart and the wisdom to feel compassion for others facing similar pain.
+What we can do is remember that it isn't something to be judged.
+Grief isn't a problem to be solved; grief is a weight we forever carry.

 Don't forget to subscribe to 'What's Your Grief' to receive updates straight to your inbox.
 It's the only real way to stay up to date on the discussion.